Home Federal is committed to protecting you and your accounts from criminal activity and financial fraud.

 Debit Card Activity

-- Home Federal monitors for potential fraudulent activity on your debit card activity based on geographic location, purchasing habits, and typical spending range.
+- Home Federal monitors for potentially fraudulent activity on your debit card activity based on geographic location, purchasing habits, and typical spending range.

-- If we see a transaction that is not part of your normal activity, you may receive a phone call from us to verify that you, in fact, initiated the transaction.
-This phone call may be from our automated system or from one of our staff.
-During this call, you may be asked to verify your identity, but we will never ask for your account number.
+- If we see a transaction that is not part of your normal activity, you may receive a text message (if you have a cell number on file) and/or a phone call from us to verify that you, in fact, initiated the transaction.
+Any text message you receive will show as originating from Home Federal, and any phone calls may come from our automated system or from one of our staff.
+The text and/or phone call will ask you to verify the purchase and/or your identity, but we will never ask for your account number.
+Find out more about text alerts on our blog.

 - Home Federal offers products like CardValet and Mobile Wallet capabilities to help keep your debit card activity more secure.